p4trickweiss/swkom-paperless/readme.md

 # Paperless UI

-## How to set it up
+## Prerequisites
+Before setting up the Paperless UI, make sure you have the following prerequisites:
+- Docker installed on your system

-Make sure that you are in the root folder(the folder containing the docker-compose file).
+- You are in the root folder containing the 'docker-compose.yml' file

+## Installation Steps
+1. Navigate to the root folder where the 'docker-compose.yml' file is located
-Execute following command:
+2. Execute the following command:
 ``` bash
 docker-compose up
 ```
-It will build the Rest-Api and the Paperless UI.
-The Api should be running on ``` Port:8081```.
-The UI is running on ``` Port:8080``` [http://localhost:8080/en-GB/dashboard](http://localhost:8080/en-GB/dashboard)
+3. This command will build and deploy the Paperless Rest API and the Paperless UI.
+Once the setup is complete, the Paperless Rest API will be accessible on Port 8081, and the Paperless UI will be available at http://localhost:8080/en-GB/dashboard.

 ## Troubleshooting
-If you are having troubles accessing the Paperless UI try deleting the docker containers and clear your docker cache.
+- **Trouble Accessing the Paperless UI:** If you have trouble accessing the Paperless UI, try the following:
+    - Delete the Docker containers by running the following command:
 ``` bash
 docker builder prune
 ```
-Then retry the process.
-If you are still having issues, try to delete the cache of your browser.
-Additionally, it might help to use your native console application.
+After pruning the builder, retry the setup process

+- **Browser Cache:** Clear your browser's cache if you still encounter issues.
+Sometimes, cached data can cause problems.
+- **Native Console Application:** If the issues persist, consider using your system's native console application.